gardener/sow/README.md

 This document is processed by spiff using an optional `acre.yaml` located in the root installation source as template.
-Tis template can be used to provide defaults or to check required values in the configuration (using _spiff_ features).
+This template can be used to provide defaults or to check required values in the configuration (using _spiff_ features).

 The processing result is stored in `gen/config.json`.
 This file